June 14, 2023 by Anna-Bet Stemmet

 - Pop the Cork: Our Best Summer Champagne Cocktails

 You might also like: How to Host a BYOB Party & How to Attend One

 Once your food, drinks, and décor are good to go, it’s time to think about Pride party game ideas, if you’re going this route.
 Here are a few options to get your creative juices flowing:

 DIY Pride crafts.
-Set up a craft station where guests can create their own Pride-themed accessories, such as rainbow friendship bracelets, colourful face paint, or personalised Pride t-shirts.
+Set up a craft station where guests can create their own Pride-themed accessories, such as rainbow friendship bracelets, colorful face paint, or personalized Pride t-shirts.
 It’s a fantastic way to engage everyone in the celebration and let their creativity shine.